jhowell702/CS480-ComputerGraphics/PA6/README.md

 -f: define the filename for fragment shader

 The shader files are default named vert.glsl and frag.glsl, and are stored in the shaders folder.

+### For further documentation of the code, primary edits and documentation were made to graphics.cpp and object.cpp since Project 5